-An advisory board is a group of professionals who can provide you with business management advice.
+An advisory board is a group of professionals who can advise business management.
 These boards are informal and usually meet regularly, depending on the schedules and needs of their members.
-The people on your advisory board can be leaders in your industry or other professionals that you respect.
+The people on your advisory board can be industry leaders or other professionals you respect.

 An advisory board can be an indispensable resource.
 Here are five reasons why you should create an advisory board for your small business:

-- An advisory board allows you to fill in gaps in your knowledge by consulting professionals who have the extensive experience where you need help.
+- An advisory board allows you to fill in gaps in your knowledge by consulting professionals with extensive experience where you need help.

-- Every advisory board member has their network of connections and resources to tap into if you nurture that business relationship.
+- Every advisory board member has a network of connections and resources to tap into if you nurture that business relationship.